Overview

 Grades for Non-Credit Courses

-There is evaluative measurement of completion for non-credit courses.
+There is an evaluative measurement of completion for non-credit courses.
 Two grades are available for faculty to record:

 SC = Successful completion